zdebeer99/goexpression/ReadMe.md

 - grouping () Ex: (1+2)*3
 - variables Ex: 1+x where x is passed as a variable to Eval.
 - only parsing works for;
-  - text values inclused in qoutes.
-  - functions with arguments, ex: myfunc(1,2)

-**Planned**

 - Define a variable Ex: x=6

+**Parsing only**
+- Text values inclused in qoutes.
+- Functions with arguments, ex: myfunc(1,2)
 - Boolean types and expressions like '==', '<', '>', '!', 'and', 'or'

+**Planned**

 - Special keywords like. if, each, etc
 - Calling go functions from the expression